MattMattV/my-stars/README.md

 ## PHP

+- [vat.php](https://github.com/dannyvankooten/vat.php) - PHP library for dealing with European VAT
+- [iso3166](https://github.com/thephpleague/iso3166) - A PHP library providing ISO 3166-1 data.
+- [FiercePhish](https://github.com/Raikia/FiercePhish) - FiercePhish is a full-fledged phishing framework to manage all phishing engagements.
+It allows you to track separate phishing campaigns, schedule sending of emails, and much more.
 - [iniscan](https://github.com/psecio/iniscan) - A php.ini scanner for best security practices
 - [recaptcha](https://github.com/google/recaptcha) - reCAPTCHA is a free service to protect your website from spam and abuse.
 - [slim-test-helpers](https://github.com/there4/slim-test-helpers) - Integration testing helpers for the Slim Framework